 Weekends are usually free (Saturday and Sunday).
 However, there may be a few Saturdays that we are in the field working.
 Staff members can travel on trips in Jordan arranged by the Educational Director, sight-see or spend their weekends at leisure at our base camp.
 The expenses for all such weekends spent away from the Harta headquarters must be borne by the individual Staff member.
 It is recommended that staff do not travel outside of Jordan until the close of the Abila excavation.
 National borders in the region can close without notice and volunteers need to be present when we are in the field excavating.

 Temperatures in the Middle East can reach quite high.
 Fortunately, it is a dry heat, unless in the vicinity of the Dead Sea or Gulf of Aqaba.
 There is usually a nice Mediterranean breeze to cool your brow.
-You should always wear a hat and a light, long sleeve shirt, especially if you are sun sensitive.
+You should always wear a hat and a light, long sleeve shirt, especially if you are sun-sensitive.
 IMPORTANT: always drink plenty of water.
 You dehydrate much faster in the arid climate of the Middle East.
 Drinking plenty of water keeps you healthy.
 Many people bring tang or some other drink mix (Gatorade is popular for electrolytes) to put into their water containers to add flavor.
-Also be sure to bring sunglasses!
-Current weather conditions in Hartha, Jordan
+Also, be sure to bring sunglasses!

 You will be assigned to an excavation Area by the Director.
 However, if you have a particular interest or if you want to work with a friend or spouse, this can be arranged with the Director or between Area Supervisors.
 Please arrange this with them before departing from the States.

 An Abila Field Manual will be sent to you to familiarize you with procedures currently used by our Staff.
 All Staff members are required to read and study these instructions.
-Other excellent books and manuals can be found here.
+Explore other excellent books and manuals.

 The registry is the "archaeological operating room."
-This is where we conduct reconstructive surgery to fragmented pottery, catalogue, weigh, measure, draw and photograph artifacts, geological materials, biological samples, and more.
+This is where we conduct reconstructive surgery on fragmented pottery, catalog, weigh, measure, draw and photograph artifacts, geological materials, biological samples, and more.
 The registry consists of: